madoublet/respond/readme.md

 Respond 6 is a multi-site, flat-file CMS powered by Angular 2 and Lumen.
 Sites built using Respond are static, front-end framework agnostic and optimized for exceptional performance.

 ### Status
-Version: 6.1.0
+Version: 6.1.1

 ### Latest updates
+- Add option to specify who gets notified when a form is submitted (6.1.1)
-- reCAPTCHA during site creation, see: https://respondcms.com/documentation/recaptcha-on-create
+- reCAPTCHA during site creation, see: https://respondcms.com/documentation/recaptcha-on-create (6.1.0)
-- reCAPTCHA for site forms, see: https://respondcms.com/documentation/recaptcha-on-forms
+- reCAPTCHA for site forms, see: https://respondcms.com/documentation/recaptcha-on-forms (6.1.0)
-- Add fully configurable acknowledgement on login and creation
+- Add fully configurable acknowledgement on login and creation (6.1.0)
-- Update to latest Angular release (4)
+- Update to latest Angular release (4) (6.1.0)
 - To support more updates, support us at: https://www.patreon.com/respond

 ### Updating from 6.0.3